CarlFlo/knut/README.md

 Knut is a simple module for loading data from a file into a struct.
 The data in the file can be commented to provide clarity to the user when the field name is not enough or ambiguous.

-Test converage: **83.3%**
+Test converage: **84.0%**

 ## Why
-Normally, when loading a configuration file so would I just use JSON.
-However, JSON does not support comments, which I want for my projects as it provides added clarity and user-friendliness.
+Typically, JSON is used to load configuration files.
+However, JSON lacks support for comments, which I require in my projects to enhance clarity and provide a better user experience.

-I am making this module an exercise for myself and as something that I personally need.
+Thus, I am creating this module as a personal exercise and to fulfill my own needs.

 ## Usage